JBoss.orgCommunity Documentation

 class, which implies that when the solution is planning cloned, they

 need to be cloned too.
-Use an @DeepPlanningClone
+Use an @DeepPlanningClone on each such problem fact class to enforce

 that: